SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The abbr HTML element represents an acronym or abbreviation.
 There used to be an <acronym> element which was obsoleted in favor of <abbr>
 The thing an abbr element is short for may either be explained in the text or specified in a title attribute.
-<dfn> represents defining instance of a term
+» represents defining instance of a term
-The <p> element, the <dt>/<dd> pairing, or the <section> element which is the nearest ancestor of the <dfn> is considered to be the definition of the term.
+The <p> element, the <dt>/<dd> pairing, or the <section> element which is the nearest ancestor of the » is considered to be the definition of the term.
-If the <dfn> element has a title attribute, the value of the title attribute is considered to be the term being defined.
+If the » element has a title attribute, the value of the title attribute is considered to be the term being defined.
 The element must still have text within it, but that text may be an abbreviation (perhaps using <abbr>) or another form of the term.
-If the <dfn> contains a single child element and does not have any text content of its own, and the child element is an <abbr> element with a title attribute itself, then the exact value of the <abbr> element's title is the term being defined.
+If the » contains a single child element and does not have any text content of its own, and the child element is an <abbr> element with a title attribute itself, then the exact value of the <abbr> element's title is the term being defined.
-Otherwise, the text content of the <dfn> element is the term being defined.
+Otherwise, the text content of the » element is the term being defined.

 ##### Media